 An easily readable font is also important - fonts like Arial, Calibri or Verdana in size 11-12 work well.
 This will ensure your CV is simple for both ATS software and human recruiters to decipher.
 Avoid using tables, graphs and images as these can be difficult to manipulate and take up valuable space.

 In most cases, your CV should be no more than two pages of A4 in length (the exception to this is a CV for academic purposes, which can be longer).
-It is important that your first page is your ‘power page’, and has all your most relevant and recent information; this is likely to include your degree studies, and any relevant work experience.
+It is important that your first page is your ‘power page’, and has all your most relevant and recent information, such as your degree studies, and any relevant work experience.

 You might find that a one page CV is more appropriate for a part time job, or employers might specifically request a one page CV for some graduate level roles.
 You can always change the length to suit the purpose of your CV.